Extension, deformation and categorification of $\text{AssDer}$ pairs: Introduction

 In section \ref{sec2}, we study representations and cohomology of AssDer pairs.
 Let $(A, \phi_A)$ be an AssDer pair.
 A representation of it consists of an $A$-bimodule $M$ together with a linear map $\phi_M$ which is compatible with the left and right actions of $A$ on $M$.
 It turns out that any AssDer pair is a representation of itself.
 Given a representation $(M, \phi_M)$, the pair $(M^*, - \phi_M^*)$ is also a representation, where $M^*$ is equipped with the $A$-bimodule structure dual to $M$ (cf. Proposition \ref{dual-birep}).
-Given a representation of an AssDer pair, one can construct a semi-direct product AssDer pair (cf. Proposition \ref{semi-d}).
-Next, we study cohomology of an AssDer pair with coefficients in a representation.
-This cohomology is follow up by the Hochschild cohomology of the associative structure modified by the fixed derivation.
+Given a representation of an AssDer pair, one can construct a semidirect product AssDer pair (cf. Proposition \ref{semi-d}).
+Next, we study the cohomology of an AssDer pair with coefficients in a representation.
+This cohomology is a follow-up to the Hochschild cohomology of the associative structure and a factor modified by the fixed derivation.
 Like Hochschild cohomology, we show that the cohomology of an AssDer pair with coefficients in itself carries a degree $-1$ graded Lie bracket (cf. Proposition \ref{deg-min}).

-It is known that the commutator bracket of an associative algebra gives rise to a Lie algebra structure.
-It turns out to be a functor $(~)_c : \mathrm{\bf AssDer} \rightarrow \mathrm{\bf LieDer}$ from the category of AssDer pairs to the category of LieDer pairs.
-We construct a functor $U : \mathrm{\bf LieDer} \rightarrow \mathrm{\bf AssDer}$ using the universal enveloping algebra of a Lie algebra.
-This functor is left adjoint to $(~)_c$ (cf. Proposition \ref{left-adj-th}).
-We also show that there is a morphism from the cohomology of AssDer pair to the cohomology of the corresponding commutator LieDer pair (cf. Proposition \ref{comm-map}).
+Next, we construct a functor $U: \mathrm{\bf LieDer} \rightarrow \mathrm{\bf AssDer}$ from the category of LieDer pairs to the category of AssDer pairs.